 At the next booth, a high school girl convinced herself that she had just barely escaped disaster.
 She announced to the room, “Awmagaad!
 I coulda gawt shot!”
 She repeated this several times, her panic and volume increasing with each iteration, as she looked to her boyfriend for confirmation that, yes, indeed, awmagaad, she coulda gawt shot.
 I could guess what was running through her head: “OH MY GAWD.
 THERE’S SOMETHIN HAPPENIN AROUND ME THAT SEEMS LIKE SOMETHIN ON TV.
 I HAVE SOMETHIN TO TALK ABOUT IN HOMEROOM TOMORROW.
 O MY GAWD.”
 She was trying as hard as she could to turn this into some sort of Defining Life Experience.
 She eventually interrogated the still-crying cashier for details: What was it like?
 Were you scared?
 Did you see the gun?
 Awmagaad.
 Each response was memorized for the following day’s five minute passing period between Algebra and Biology.
 This girl was determined to remember every moment of this dramatic episode in her life, especially the ones that didn’t happen to her.

-In fact, this girl decided that she was so traumatized, so endangered, she had to go outside to the payphone and call her mother to tell her how distraught she was over this gun-toting ‘perp’ who had just run across the parking lot, jumped the guardrail, and disappeared into the woods.
+In fact, this girl decided she was so traumatized, so endangered, she had to go outside to the payphone and call her mother to tell her how distraught she was over the gun-toting dude who had just run across the parking lot, jumped the guardrail, and disappeared into the woods.
 The problem I have with this clever course of action is — okay, yeah, fine, call your mom — But the payphone is outside.
 Across the parking lot.
 Over by the guardrail.
 Right next to the woods.